 In movies and TV shows, court-appointed defense lawyers and public defenders are often overworked and under-prepared.
 Fortunately, real life in a Tarrant County courtroom is nothing like what you see on TV, at least in this context.
-The Sixth Amendment guarantees all defendants the right to.
+The Sixth Amendment guarantees all defendants the right to effective counsel.
 And, for the most part, appointed attorneys are at the top of the class.

 However, many of the most experienced appointed or public service attorneys only take extremely serious felonies, like rape or murder.
 They leave lesser felonies and misdemeanors to younger lawyers.
 Some people do not consider these crimes to be as serious.
 But if you are the one facing charges, every criminal case has a substantial bearing on the rest of your life.